Mud Fever in Horses

 should you wash mud of horses legs?
 Horses stood at gate in a field

-Should You Wash Mud Off Horses Legs?
-The question ‘should you wash mud off horses’ legs’ can be heavily debated on each and every yard.
+The question ‘should you wash mud off horses’ legs’ is a heavily debated on every yard.
 Tackling mud is a tricky one with horses, as we strive to keep our horses clean but also their health in tip-top shape.
 In a constant battle against the weather, you’ll never find a horse owner too far away from a stiff dandy brush in an attempt to scrub away layers of mud.
-We took a closer look to see which is better for our…
+We took a closer look to see which is better for our horse’s health, well-being and appearance, plus we found some…

 Cavalor MudDoc for Treating Mud Fever